bentrueman/bgamcar1/README.md

 variance (the response was log-transformed before scaling).
 The data-generating process sums a multiyear negative trend, a seasonal trend with a peak in August, and CAR(1)-filtered Student-*t* errors.
+Censoring should be indicated using a character vector with the values “left”, “right”, “interval”, and “none”.

 ``` r
 library("ggplot2")